 Is Arm Lift Surgery Right for Me?

-During your consultation, Dr. Gill will evaluate your anatomy, discuss your concerns and thoughtfully design a unique surgical plan that will safely and effectively meet your goals.
-Her recommendation will depend on the quality of your skin and the amount of skin and fat that needs to be removed.
+During your consultation, Dr. William Ross will evaluate your anatomy, discuss your concerns and thoughtfully design a unique surgical plan that will safely and effectively meet your goals.
+His recommendation will depend on the quality of your skin and the amount of skin and fat that needs to be removed.

 Although Brachioplasty scars tend to be long, extending from the elbow to the underarm on your inner arm, many patients still feel that their arms look and feel better, and do not mind the scar, since it grants them shapelier arms.